With Franken, the Reckoning Over Sexual Misconduct Comes to the Democrats

 With the country warmed up by a debate about whether Roy Moore’s alleged sexual misconduct toward underaged women should disqualify him for Senate candidacy, or even serve as grounds for his expulsion if he is elected on December 12, calls for Al Franken’s resignation will come quickly following allegations from TV personality Leeann Tweeden that the Minnesota senator groped and assaulted her during a USO tour in 2006.
 Even if some of Tweeden’s allegations were rebuttable, the photo she released of a leering Franken placing his hands on her breasts as she slept on the military transport plane at the end of the tour is probably a career-ender for him.
 Indeed, the internet chatter from both left and right has already gone there.

-The senator’s response was not persuasive.
+The senator’s initial response was not persuasive.

 Franken is almost certainly going down, and the only question is whether he can somehow tough it out until the end of his current term in 2020.
 The odds are very low that he can, particularly since his entire career in politics and comedy is now going to come under fresh scrutiny for misogyny and/or hypocrisy.